Enigma-li/Free2CAD/README.md

 ### Network training
 This part contains the **Python** code for building, training and testing the nueral network using [TensorFlow](https://www.tensorflow.org/).

-💡 Great news: we have released the **docker file** used for training to ease the burden for configuration, please read README file within the *networkTraining* folder for more details.
+💡 Great news: we have released the **docker image** used for training to ease the burden for configuration, please read README file within the *networkTraining* folder for more details.

 ### Training dataset and network deployment
 This part contains the code for deploying the trained network in a C++ project that can be an interactive 3D modeling application.
 It also provides instructions to download the training dataset we generated, and our trained networks.